Level Up Your Entire Team's PowerShell

 And you probably already have a lot of .bat and .cmd scripts at work in your organization.
 For simplicity’s sake, sometimes a good, old-fashioned Windows Batch script will do.
 If you just need to run a list of commands like you would at the regular, non-PowerShell command prompt, Batch is the easiest choice.
 It’s likely your organization has lots of .bat scripts, and while rewriting to PowerShell may be easy, it just isn’t worth the risk.
 (My article on Batch gives you a mathematical way to decide whether a rewrite is a good call.)

 Your PowerShell scripts aren’t just processes; they’re also company assets AND standardized operational procedures (SOP).

-PowerShell scripts both describe and execute some process.
+PowerShell scripts both describe and execute some processes.
 This part is a no-brainer.
 The whole point of PowerShell scripts is to execute something, right?
 Well, yes, but they’re so much more.

 What you might take for granted is that PowerShell scripts are also company assets and standardized operational procedures (SOP).

 Many tools exist to manage your valuable company assets.
-Heidi the PowerShell expert’s desktop is not one of them!
+Heidi, the PowerShell expert’s desktop is not one of them!
 Scripts are code; source control, which is designed to manage your code-based assets, is the appropriate place to keep your scripts.
 Those who will modify and/or write PowerShell scripts must understand how to use source control management (SCM) tools.
 SCM tools are designed for this use-case (unlike software applications, which are maintained by dozens of full-time programmers).
-You can learn how to adapt your SCM usage for scripts in our upcoming guide.
+Check out this guide for the PowerShell Source Control best practices.